See How Easily You Can Get Fitter

 • Pilates

-These exercises don't require any equipment and can be done in just a few minutes.
+These exercises don't require any equipment and can be completed in just a few minutes.

 About the Author Mary James